awesome-panel/awesome-panel/docs/vscode.md

         "import ptvsd",
         "ptvsd.enable_attach(address=('localhost', 5678))",
-        "print('Ready to attach the VS Code debugger')", "ptvsd.wait_for_attach() # Only include this line if you always wan't to attach the debugger", ],
+        "print('Ready to attach the VS Code debugger')", "ptvsd.wait_for_attach() # Only include this line if you always want to attach the debugger", ],
     "description": "Inserts snippet to setup debugging via ptvsd" },